The Fair Food Program

 - Human-rights-based Code of Conduct, applicable throughout the Florida tomato industry.

 The price premium and the Code of Conduct, which were developed by tomato workers, growers, and corporate buyers, form the foundation for a new model of social accountability.
 Frequently Asked Questions on the Fair Food Program.

 Currently 14 corporate buyers and members of the Florida Tomato Growers Exchange which represents 90% of the state’s tomato growers are participating in the Fair Food program.
 Participating buyers are:

 - Fast-Food: Yum!
 Brands (Taco Bell, KFC, Pizza Hut), McDonald’s, Burger King, Subway, Chipotle Mexican Grill

 - Foodservice: Compass Group, Aramark, Sodexo, Bon Appetit Management Company

-- Grocery: Whole Foods Market and Trader Joe’s, Walmart, Ahold USA, Fresh Market
+- Grocery: Whole Foods Market, Trader Joe’s, Walmart, Ahold USA, Fresh Market

 The Fair Food Program creates real, lasting change in the working and living conditions of nearly 100,000 workers each year who harvest in Florida’s tomato fields.
 Watch the PBS Religion and Ethics Newsweekly report on the CIW’s Fair Food Program.